thejonaslab/pysubiso/README.md

 - [x] faster which-next-edges
 - [ ] Remove lemon's superfluous printing during timeout
 - [ ] Grep for FIXMEs and test
+- [ ] Add Graph subisomorphism
+- [ ] Do we ever want to return the assignments?

 ## Developers